Quantum asymptotic phase reveals signatures of quantum synchronization: Abstract

 \section{Abstract}

-We propose a fully quantum-mechanical definition of the asymptotic phase for quantum nonlinear oscillators.
-The asymptotic phase function of the system is introduced in terms of the eigenoperator of the adjoint Liouville superoperator associated with the fundamental frequency.
-This {\it quantum asymptotic phase} yields appropriate phase values of the system even in the strong quantum regime, while reproducing the conventional asymptotic phase in the semiclassical regime.
-We analyze a quantum van der Pol oscillator with Kerr effect and show that several dominant eigenoperators with different fundamental frequencies exist in the strong quantum regime.
-Using the quantum asymptotic phase functions with respective fundamental frequencies, we reveal that the multiple phase locking of the system with a harmonic drive at several different frequencies, an explicit quantum signature observed only in the strong quantum regime, can be interpreted as synchronization on a torus rather than a simple limit cycle.
+Synchronization of quantum nonlinear oscillators has attracted much attention recently.
+To characterize the quantum oscillatory dynamics, we recently proposed a fully quantum-mechanical definition of the asymptotic phase, which is a key quantity in the synchronization analysis of classical nonlinear oscillators \cite{kato2022definition}.
+In this work, we further extend this theory and introduce multiple asymptotic phases using the eigenoperators of the adjoint Liouville superoperator of the quantum nonlinear oscillator associated with different fundamental frequencies.
+We analyze a quantum van der Pol oscillator with Kerr effect in the strong quantum regime and show that the system has several different fundamental frequencies.
+By introducing order parameters and power spectra in terms of the associated quantum asymptotic phases, we reveal that phase locking of the system with a harmonic drive at several different frequencies, an explicit quantum signature observed only in the strong quantum regime, can be interpreted as synchronization on a torus rather than a simple limit cycle.